 - Integrates with ecommerce platforms (Shopify, WooCommerce) and support tools (Zendesk).

-Claimlane is built for this exact workflow, connecting the customer experience to supplier quality improvement through structured data and automated workflows.
+Claimlane is built for this exact workflow.
+It connects the customer experience to supplier quality improvement through structured data and automated workflows.

 For Regulated Manufacturers